Periodic review 2018: draft determination

 We received 52 responses to the draft determination consultation and some respondents additionally provided responses to the consultation on Network Rail's network licence.
 We would like to thank everyone who responded.

-After reviewing responses to the draft determination consultation, we have now published a summary of comments on the consultation and our response.
+After reviewing responses to the draft determination consultation, we published a summary of comments on the consultation and our response.
 We have published the consultation responses in three separate packs; one for Network Rail's responses and two non-Network Rail response packs arranged alphabetically.
 Please note that the response packs contain all responses to the consultations on PR18 draft determination and review of Network Rail's network licence combined.

 A summary of the roundtable sessions ORR held with stakeholders in England & Wales and Scotland during summer 2018 on PR18 draft determination is available.